Ayushman-63000/assistant/README.md

 Welcome to our Voice Assistant project!
 This project aims to create a simple voice-controlled assistant that can perform various tasks like web browsing, playing music, setting alarms, and more.

+## Changes
+In both the python file there are lots of addreses to the crucial files that are stored in your pc you need to change the addreses according to your system

 ## Features

 - Voice recognition for user commands